-The degree requirements in this catalog are effective beginning the fall semester of 1983.
-A candidate for a degree may use, as a basis for requirements, the catalog in effect at the time of completion of the Major-Minor Application.
-The application remains effective for no more than six years following its approval.
+A candidate for a degree may use, as a basis for degree requirements, the catalog in effect at the time of completion and acceptance of the Program Advisement Form.
+This form remains effective for no more than six years following its approval.